 - The top three channels customers are using to find you

-- How much profit each channel is bringing
+- How much profit each channel is generating

-Chances are, much of your target audience is using the same channels to find you.
+Chances are, most of your target audience is using the same channels to find you.
 Once you know where your customers are finding you, optimize those channels.

 For example, if you want to be found on Facebook but no one is finding you organically, use Facebook ads to drive brand awareness and traffic to your website or landing pages.